allebone/help.omni.af.mil/docs/PEX/Training.md

 Repeated BOIs will be listed under Failed BOIs only after you choose to utilize this feature after a student fails.

+!!!
+NOTE
-NOTE: Click on the page icon with the green arrow to view the legend for information on BOI Types, BOI States, or BOI Date Explanations.
+    Click on the page icon with the green arrow to view the legend for information on BOI Types, BOI States, or BOI Date Explanations.

 Students/Trainees

 The Students/Trainees page displays a big picture view of your qualification training program, displaying students and their associated courses and task lists.

 From either the Mission or OJT modules, select Students/Trainees.

-239

-Training

 View Students/Trainees